jfrog/wharf/README.txt

-* How to build (with gradle 0.9.2 or above) gradle -I init.gradle -S build
+* How to build (with gradle 1.0-M6 or above) gradle -S build

 or with the wrapper in *nix
-./gradlew -I init.gradle -S build and wrapper in Windows gradlew.bat -I init.gradle -S build
+./gradlew -S build
+and wrapper in Windows
+gradlew.bat -S build